projectatomic/atomic-enterprise-training/eap-beta3.md

     In project Atomic Enterprise Demo (demo)

     service hello-atomic-service (172.30.17.237:27017 -> 8080)
+      hello-atomic deploys hello-openshift:latest
+        #1 deployed about a minute ago

     To see more information about a service or deployment config, use 'oc describe service <name>' or 'oc describe dc <name>'.

-You can use 'oc get all' to see lists of each of the types described above.
+    You can use 'oc get pods,svc,dc,bc,builds' to see lists of each of the types described above.

 `oc status` does not yet show bare pods or routes.
 The output will be more interesting when we get to builds and deployments.